 Red Dead Redemption 2, the long-awaited sequel to Rockstar Games’ beloved 2010 Western, is in sight.
-As the successor to one of the most acclaimed games of its generation, it’s safe to say that fans have a lot of questions about what’s coming.
-The game will now arrive this October.
-We’ve compiled everything we know about the game so far from official, concrete information, to fan theories and rumors found scattered around the web.
+As the successor to one of the most acclaimed games of its generation, it’s safe to say that fans have a lot of questions about what’s coming when the game arrives on October 26.
+We’ve compiled everything we know about the game so far — from official, concrete information, to fan theories and rumors found scattered around the web.

 Red Dead Redemption 2 is a prequel to the 2010 game, taking place in 1899, and though Marston isn’t a playable character, he will be featured in the story in some capacity.